-The majority of University of South Carolina undergrads use financial aid to finance their education.
-In 2021, 12,978 of the 27,270 undergrads enrolled received financial aid.
-University of South Carolina meets 72 percent of the demonstrated financial need for undergraduates.
+In 2022, 11,850 of the 26,864 undergrads enrolled received financial aid.
+University of South Carolina meets 72% of the demonstrated financial need for undergraduates.

-The average financial aid package for a full-time, first-year student is around $10,087 a year.
-Around 53 percent of University of South Carolina undergrads take out student loans to cover any remaining costs.
-University of South Carolina graduates who have student loans graduate with an average of $33,345 of student loan debt.
+The average financial aid package for a full-time, first-year student is around $10,478 a year.
+Around 54% of University of South Carolina undergrads take out student loans to cover any remaining costs.
+University of South Carolina graduates who have student loans graduate with an average of $32,833 of student loan debt.

 The average debt for each loan type varies.

 |Most Common Loans for University of South Carolina Students|